mitchcieminski/studentgovernment/student_government_bylaws.md

 1. the Student Initiatives Fund, which will be managed and allocated by the Council of Olin Representatives,
 2. the Discretionary Fund, which will be managed and allocated by the President and Vice President for Finance of the Council of Olin Representatives,
-3. the Class Events Funds, consisting of an individual fund for each graduating class, which will be managed and allocated by the relevant Class Representative and the Vice President for Finance,
+3. the Community Events Funds, consisting of an individual fund for each student community, which will be managed and allocated by the relevant Community Representative and the Vice President for Finance,
 4. the Honor Board Fund, which will be managed and allocated by the Honor Board,
 5. the Student Events Fund, which will be managed and allocated by the Student Activities Committee,
 6. the Clubs and Organizations Fund, which will be managed and allocated by the Committee for Clubs and Organizations,